CloudM-Migrate/documentation/Endpoint-Configuration-Guides/GoogleTenant.md

 ## Google Workspace Endpoint Configuration
 {: .no_toc }

-This guide will show how to configure Google as a source or destination endpoint.
+This guide will show how to configure Google Workspace as a source or destination endpoint.

 For Google this is defined by the following requirements: